What insurance do uber eats food delivery drivers need?

 The importance of supplemental coverage:

 The insurance for most meal delivery services does not cover you while your car is in transit between deliveries.
-You may not have car insurance if you are wandering around town as you await a request.
+You may not have car insurance if you wander around town as you await a request.
 Accidents you cause during this time may result in a claim being denied by your insurer.
 In recent years, Uber’s insurance policies have been modified to be more accommodating to drivers.

-How do i get additional Uber Eats insurance?
+How do I get additional Uber Eats insurance?

 Business insurance: